How to easily attract the clients you want.

 3. An ex-client.

-Talking to the above mix of clients will help you find out:
+Talking to clients will help you understand:

 • what you’re doing well